coupies-gmbh/android-sdk/README.md

 ###Import SDK to your project

-You can import the SDK using Mavem or manually.
+You can import the SDK using Maven or manually.
 We recomment the first option.

 ####Import using Maven